troy-west/apache-kafka-vendor-tools/README.md

    /root/data/connect-file-sink-csv.properties &> kafka-connect-logs.txt &
 ```

-19. A new file "radio_log_count.csv" should be created and populated with the results of our "radio_log_count" table.
+19. A new file *radio_log_count.csv* should be created and populated with the results of our *radio_log_count* table.
 Run the following to view its content:

 ```
 cat radio_log_count.csv